Roles and committees

-I am currently revising my PhD thesis into a monograph, tentatively titled The Autographic Imagination: Signature and Literature after James Joyce.
+I am also currently revising my PhD thesis into a monograph, titled The Autographic Imagination: Signature and Literature after James Joyce.
 My project examines a twentieth-century lineage of writers and poets concerned with signatory inscription.
 By this, I mean the writing, tracing, branding, embossing, tattooing, or engraving of the name of a person or place onto various kinds of surfaces, as well as other forms of marking that approximate autography.
 My contention is that James Joyce’s novels demonstrate an explicit, underexplored concern with signature and the different imaginary investments (erotic, legal, preservative) that accompany its presence in the world.
-In Joyce’s wake, Samuel Beckett, Seamus Heaney, and Don DeLillo all produce texts that both engage with Joyce’s novels and think carefully about the potential of the signature as a material object.
+In Joyce’s wake, Samuel Beckett, Seamus Heaney, Don DeLillo, and Zadie Smith all produce texts that both engage with Joyce’s novels and think carefully about the potential of the signature as a material object.

-A second book project — Spheres of Influence: Vessels, Containment, Globalisation — examines how metaphors of containment and actual containers shaped twentieth-century literature and culture.
+A third book project — Spheres of Influence: Vessels, Containment, Globalisation — examines how metaphors of containment and actual containers shaped twentieth-century literature and culture.
 I am particularly interested in the way various kinds of containers from the history of science, medicine, art, and law are mobilized as metaphors of the body.
 Conversely, I trace how abstract containers touch down upon the world through literature, film, and visual art.
 While there has been research on the imaginative possibilities of boxes in early modern literature, we are lacking an account of post-1900 containers, or, how political, psychoanalytic, and scientific notions of containment influenced the period’s cultural output.
 This project grows out of three journal articles, unrelated to my dissertation, that I published during my PhD.
 These articles roughly correspond to three draft sections (on modernism, the body, and technological containers, Cold War media and containment, and the afterlife of the ‘noosphere’ in twentieth-century philosophy and environmental thought).

 'Toponyms, Transportation, and the Etymological Imagination', Modernism/modernity Print+ 3.1 (March 2018).